Deutsches Romantik-Museum: Architecture

 Architect Christoph Mäckler had to solve the problem of designing a building for exhibits which required protection from exposure to light, while avoiding the creation of a windowless facade next to the historic Goethe House.
 His facade resembles three houses, each with one large window and an entrance.
-Behind the facade there is a straight staircase which rises up three floors, shielding the exhibition rooms behind it from daylight.
+Behind the postmodern facade there is a straight staircase which rises up three floors, shielding the exhibition rooms behind it from daylight.
 The stairs are called Himmelstreppe ("stairway to heaven") because they appear "endless" through an optical illusion.
 The colour blue, symbolising the Blaue Blume of the Romantic era, dominates there and is used for other accents such as the Blauer Erker, a bay towards the street with windows of blue glass.
 The architecture of the new building has been described as "spectacular", while the stairway to heaven has been called "a work of art in its own right".
 The third floor offers a view of the Frankfurt skyline, making the Paulskirche, the Cathedral, and the European Central Bank appear as though they are positioned next to one another.
+The gross floor area is 3244 m2 and the effective floor area is 2080 m2.